radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 pages for each `Item` and `Catalog` (or `Collection`).
 While it has a default look and feel, the design can easily be modified to match an existing web presence.
 And it will automatically turn any Item with a [Cloud Optimized GeoTIFF](http://cogeo.org) asset into an interactive, zoomable web map (using [tiles.rdnt.io](http://tiles.rdnt.io/) to render the tiles on a [leaflet](https://leafletjs.com/) map).
-It also encapsulates a large number of best practices that enable STAC Items to show up in search engines.
+It also attempts to encapsulate a number of best practices that enable STAC Items to show up in search engines, though that part is still a work in progress - contributions to STAC Browser to help are welcome!

 Implementors are welcome to generate their own web pages, and additional tools that automatically transform STAC JSON into html sites are encouraged.
 In time there will likely emerge a set of best practices from an array of tools, and we may be